rootasjey/gitstars/README.md

 * Visualize your starred repos in a cards layout
 * Fast UI
 * Keep your starred repos open
+* I wanted to learn about graph-ql client-side
+* I wanted to play with Vue and Electron

 ## Screenshots